The Olaplex No.4P Purple Shampoo is a bestseller—here's our honest opinion and guide to how it works before you buy

 Pricier than high street alternatives, but the results are better

-Up until the age of 16, I was like a beacon for lost Scandinavian tourists on the subway, who’d launch into a friendly Swedish welcome having clocked my natural platinum strands.
-But with each subsequent birthday my hair became a little darker and duller, eventually straying into "mousy" territory—neither blonde nor brown, but some dishwater hue in between.
-I missed my natural shade and positively hated having a hair color named after a rodent.
+Up until age 16, I was like a beacon for lost Scandinavian tourists on the subway, who’d launch into a friendly Swedish welcome having clocked my natural platinum strands.
+But as the years passed, my hair gradually became a little darker and duller, eventually straying into "mousy" territory—neither blonde nor brown, but some dishwater hue in between.
+I missed my natural shade and positively hated having a hair color with this name.

 A beauty editor's honest review of Olaplex No.4P Blonde Enhancer Toning Shampoo